 Dr. Silver serves on the editorial board of several scientific journals.
 He is a member of the American Society for Blood and Marrow Transplantation, and a Fellow of the American College of Physicians and the American Heart Association.

 Although it seems impossible, Sam does manage to work in some free time.
-He and his wife, Nancy, enjoy playing golf but Nancy also has a busy career schedule as a meeting and special events planner for the Office of Undergraduate Admissions at the University of Michigan.
-Their children must admire their parents’ career choices since their son Aaron has just begun his internal medicine residency at Northwestern after graduating from U of M Medical School and daughter Emily is currently in an internship program at Disney World after graduating from MSU’s School of Hospitality Business this spring.
+He and his wife, Nancy, enjoy playing golf, but Nancy also has a busy career schedule as a meeting and special events planner for the Office of Undergraduate Admissions at the University of Michigan.
+Their children must admire their parents’ career choices since their son, Aaron, has just begun his internal medicine residency at Northwestern after graduating from U of M Medical School and their daughter, Emily, is currently in an internship program at Disney World after graduating from MSU’s School of Hospitality Business this spring.

 < Back | Printer Friendly Page